erickhun/blog/content/posts/buy-whole-turkey-in-taipei.md

 ## Costco (available in 2024!)

 In November 2024, Costco has Taiwanese Turkey!
+They cost 315TWD/kg, between 1800 to 2400 TWD for a 6 to 8kg one:

 ![Costco Taiwan Turkey 2024](/img/turkey-taipei/turkey-taiwan-2024-costco.jpg)